 From the above quotation it is clear that we shall not have to guess at where he stands, and I predict that false teachers will find it difficult to move him away from his convictions.
-Like Timothy of old "he has known the holy Scriptures stalwart faith and courage of this boy.
+Like Timothy of old "he has known the holy Scriptures from a child."
+I have unlimited confidence in the stalwart faith and courage of this boy.
 He is pleasant, lovable, conscientious, clean, humble, courteous, and in general a Chirstian, with much ability to do the work of an evangelist.
-May God bless him in the noble work is my humble prayer. -Homer L. King.
+May God bless him in the noble work is my humble prayer.